tomtom94/AutoGPT-RabbitMQ/README.md

 This plugin allows you to communicate with your Auto-GPT instance via microservice.

+You can try it right now for free https://chat.ai-autopilot.io

 ## 📚 Requirements

 1. Python Package: Install the pika Python package: